fp-cybrilla/fp-cybrilla.github.io/content/fp-cybrillapoa-gateway/mandate-lumpsum-usecases.md

 **Step 4 — Create payment**

 Since this is a non-systematic plan, each installment is treated as a lump sum purchase.
-Payment can be collected via Netbanking, UPI, or an existing mandate.
+Payment can be collected via Netbanking, UPI, or an eNACH mandate using [FPDocs, Create a payment](https://fintechprimitives.com/docs/api/#create-a-payment).

 ```
 POST /api/pg/payments/netbanking